vaimo/github-workflows-node/README.md

 ## Node - Azure WebApp CD workflow

 - This workflow is used to deploy a Docker image to an Azure Container App.
-- Before the build, the workflow fetches the environment variables from the Azure Key Vault and creates a .env file in the root of the project.
+- Before the build, the workflow fetches the environment variables from GitHub secrets and creates a .env file in the root of the project.
 - The image is built and pushed using "az acr build" command.
 - After successful push, the workflow updates the Azure Container App with the new image using "az containerapp update" command.